 - Using social media to spy — The internet has made surveillance easier for all.
 After a trucking accident, insurance companies will often track victims through their social media profiles.
 If a victim posts pictures that might call their injury into question, insurers are quick to bring this evidence into settlement and court proceedings.

-Insurance companies have at their disposal a number of attorneys who know how to dispute a case.
+Insurance companies have at their disposal several attorneys who know how to dispute a case.
 Victims, too, should have legal authorities on their side who can assert their rights.
 With offices in Easton and serving throughout Pennsylvania’s Lehigh Valley, I can help.

 Fighting Back Against Insurers

-If you have been hurt in a trucking accident, and would like to learn how I can assist, reach out to my firm.
-You can call my office at 610-258-9955, or arrange an appointment online.
+If you have been hurt in a trucking accident and would like to learn how I can assist, reach out to my firm.
+You can call an Easton truck accident lawyer at 610-258-9955, or arrange an appointment online.
 Initial consultations are always free.